mrdaniellewis/jquery.Dialog/README.md

 // A shortcut for dialog.$dialog.on(), chainable
 dialog.on( type, selector, fn );

-// References to jQuery objects containing dialog.$dialog // the dialog dialog.$title // The title
-dialog.$content // The main content
+// References to parts of the dialog as jQuery collections dialog.$dialog // the dialog dialog.$title // The title dialog.$content // The main content